NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     then when afterDeath(Grantee) to Remainderman Property
 </pre>

-<p>Fee Simple Determinable.
-The <strong>Condition</strong> can be any verifiable event or change of state of the property or its title.
-A common real estate condition, for example, is "used for commercial purposes" &ndash; i.e., a restriction that the property may not be used for commercial purposes, otherwise the grantee is penalized by losing title to the grantor.</p>
+Fee Simple Determinable.
+The **Condition** can be any verifiable event or change of state of the property or its title.
+A common real estate condition, for example, is "used for commercial purposes" &ndash; i.e., a restriction that the property may not be used for commercial purposes, otherwise the grantee is penalized by losing title to the grantor.

 <pre>
 feeSimpleDeterminable(Property, Grantee, Condition) =